baverman/vial-cramp/README.rst

 Huh?
 There is a ton of such plugins?
 Another one?

-Unfortunately Latest Vim (7.4) broke some hacks which allow to keep undo/repeat sequence.
+Unfortunately latest Vim (7.4) broke some hacks which allow to keep undo/repeat sequence.

 vial-cramp tries to bring this functionality back without any hacks but